 Dallas, TX businesses likely know the importance of blogging as part of a digital marketing campaign.
 Some probably have even written engaging and informative posts that cater to user experience.
 If you’ve done those things and still can’t find your post on the first page of Google SERPs for the targeted keyword, you are probably overlooking some important aspects of SEO.
 As much as Google waxes poetic about rewarding great content, they still have some improvements to make in their algorithms.
-For the time being, consider these SEO tips for blog posts:

 Tip #1: Focus on Long Tail Keywords

 If you are trying to rank for a keyword like “bathroom remodeling tips” good luck.
 Without the proper resources (corporate support and connections), Hemingway couldn’t pull it off.
 So how can you amend that keyword to reach a more niche audience but actually rank on the first page of Google SERPs?
 Consider the process below as we expand our keyword to make it long tail:

 - Version 2: Tips for bathroom remodels in City,ST